recal/Recal/README.md

 <p align="center">I'm Recal, or <i>cal</i> for short.</p>
 <p align="center">
 Passionate <i>Full Stack Developer</i> and a big fan of hyperpop, indie, and alt-rock music.<br/>
-My day frequently starts with a cup of coffee, it's become vital in my daily routine and at this point is a necessity.<br/>
 Most of my work consists of <i>backend development</i> and writing other <i>miscellaneous applications</i>.<br/>
 </p>
 <br/>